Key Worker Model Supports Cody to Kick Goals

-This, however, didn’t deter him from wanting to make the most of everyday life.
-He was supported by his Everyday Independence therapy team which included therapists from different disciplines, all working collaboratively to support him to achieve his goals.
-Together with Eddie, they identified potential career paths that would build his confidence and capacity to return to the workforce.
+This, however, didn’t deter Eddie from wanting to make the most of everyday life.
+His Everyday Independence therapy team supported him, which included practitioners from different disciplines, such as speech pathology and physiotherapy, all working collaboratively to support him in achieving his goals.
+Together with Eddie, they identified potential career paths to build his confidence and capacity to return to the workforce.

-Over the last year, Eddie has displayed extreme commitment, resilience and hard work, and had amazing support from his therapy team.
-His main goal was to regain his fitness and return to study, which he did in June, then completed another work placement at Everyday Independence.
+During 2021, Eddie displayed extreme commitment, resilience, and hard work and had amazing support from his therapy team.
+His main goal was to regain his fitness and return to study, which he did in June 2021; he completed another work placement at Everyday Independence.

 Eddie’s therapy team were filled with pride when he sent them an email letting them know that he’d passed his course.
-Despite facing countless obstacles, his motivation and drive never faltered, leading him to achieve incredible outcomes.
-In 2022, Eddie is looking for work as an Allied Health Assistant.
+His motivation and drive never faltered despite facing countless obstacles, leading him to achieve incredible outcomes.
+This year, Eddie is looking for work as an Allied Health Assistant.

-An interdisciplinary therapy team and person-centred approach led by Speech Pathologist, Kate helped to identify Eddie’s strengths and interests, and ultimately helped shape a life plan and prospective career path.
+An interdisciplinary therapy team and person-centred approach led by speech pathologist Kate.
+Kate helped to identify Eddie’s strengths and interests and ultimately helped shape a life plan and prospective career path.

 Whilst it was a long, turbulent journey, Eddie’s therapy team have been reeling with inspiration from his progression and achievements.
 He has regained his communication skills, financial stability and capacity to participate in what he enjoys while supporting others experiencing similar challenges.
 Go, Eddie – we’re your biggest champions!